 By way of (video) examples and case descriptions, therapeutic interventions will be illustrated in a variety of mental disorders including anxiety disorders, mood disorders, eating disorders, psychosis, behavioural problems in children, and substance misuse.

 In addition to the theoretical background and the practical procedures, we will also review the empirical support on the effectiveness of the interventions.

-Semester: semester I b Format: Lecture
+Semester: semester I b Format: lecture Hours per week: 4